hofftaylor/learn-python-the-hard-way/README.md

 > Coffee.
 The finest organic suspension ever devised… I beat the Borg with it. - Captain Janeway

 > Soylent.
 It's made of people...

+> Protein.
+It's what's for dinner!

+> Music.
+You call this music?
+Where's the drop?

+> Water.
+Dihydrogen Monoxide is a dangerous solvent that is also refreshing!

+> Sunlight.
+Because I'm starting to lose it without some Vitamin D.